-HIST 305 is organized on a weekly schedule from Tuesday to Monday.
-New Canvas modules will be released by 11am on Tuesdays, and you will have until Mondays at 11:59pm to complete the week's work.
+HIST 420D is organized on a weekly schedule from Tuesday to Monday.
+New Canvas modules will be released by 3:30pm on Tuesdays, and you will have until Mondays at 11:59pm to complete the week's work.
 (All times are in the Pacific time zone.)
 The modules will begin with an overview page that outlines your work for the week, big take-home points, and any reminders.
 Review this as early in the weekly work cycle as possible so that you can keep track and plan your work.

 After the initial introductory week, the course is organized into three four-week units.
-As outlined in the table below, the units are organized chronologically, examining key people and stories, turning-point events, and major themes in the history of northwestern North America - what is currently called British Columbia - between time immemorial and the present, with a particular focus on the last century and a half.
+As outlined in the table below, the units are organized chronologically from the mid-nineteenth century to the present.
+Each focuses on topics and issues that especially characterized the period in question, while we will also consider changes and continuities in common themes that span the course.